OpenBAS-Platform/docs/docs/usage/scenario.md

 ## Create a scenario

 To create a scenario, hit the + button on the bottom right of the screen and define general metadata that make sense for you.

 ![Create a scenario](./scenario/assets/create-scenario.png)

 Once done, the scenario is accessible in the list.
 Click on it to see its details and define them.

 NB: The selected dashboard will appear in the Analysis tab, but only for the simulations related to this scenario.

+## Import scenarios from XTM Hub

+XTM Hub provides access to a library of pre-built OpenBAS scenarios that you can import directly into your platform to quickly get started with realistic attack simulations.

+To import scenarios:

+1. Navigate to the Scenarios page
+2. Click on the **"Import from Hub"** button located at the top of the scenarios list
+3. Browse the available scenarios in the library
+4. Download and import the scenarios that match your testing requirements

+The library contains various scenarios covering different attack vectors, threat actors, and industry-specific use cases.

 ## Scenario overview